Guide to American Express Membership Rewards

 If you redeem your points with American Express’ travel partners, you’ll often double that value – or more.
 So if you’re traveling any time soon, and you’re earning points through American Express Membership Rewards, redeeming points for travel is usually the smartest strategy.

-Do all AmEx cards earn Membership Rewards points?
+Do all American Express cards earn Membership Rewards points?

 No, not all American Express cards earn Membership Rewards points.
 Many American Express cards earn cash back.